statechannels/statechannels/packages/nitro-protocol/readme.md

 ```
 ### For mainnet

 WARNING: This can be expensive.
 Each contract will take several million gas to deploy.
+Choose your moment and [gas price](https://ethgas.watch/) wisely!

 ```
-INFURA_TOKEN=[your token here] MAINNET_DEPLOYER_PK=[private key used for mainnet deploy] yarn contract:deploy-mainnet
+INFURA_TOKEN=[your token here] MAINNET_DEPLOYER_PK=[private key used for mainnet deploy] yarn contract:deploy-mainnet --gasprice [your-chosen-gasPrice-here]
 ```

 ## Verifying on etherscan